Blog

 Background

-The practice of worshipping a living goddess and gods dates back to the Malla Dynasty in the 12th century.
-It is said that the tradition began when King Jayaprakash Malla had a vision of the goddess Taleju Bhawani.
-She agreed to bless the kingdom as a living goddess under the condition of being represented by a young girl.
-Over time, the Living Gods Ganesh and Bhairav were also integrated into this divine tradition to accompany the Kumari during major festivals.
+The tradition of living goddess and gods was started in Nepal during the Malla period in the twelfth century.
+They credited the origin of the dance back to the myth that king Jayaprakash Malla saw the goddess Taleju Bhawani in his visions.
+She accepted to bless the kingdom as a living deity on condition that a young girl would represent her.
+With time, Living Gods Ganesh and Bhairav were also adopted into the said divine tradition to attend on the Kumari during festival occasions.

 About living Goddess and Gods